slatedocs/slate/source/includes/_endpoint-variable.md

-alias | string | More machine-friendly, traditional name for a variable description | string | Optional longer string id | string | Immutable internal identifier notes | string | Optional internal notes for a variable discarded | boolean | Whether the variable should be hidden from most views; default: false derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name, one of "numeric", "text", "categorical", "datetime", "categorical_array", or "multiple_response"
+alias | string | More machine-friendly, traditional name for a variable description | string | Optional longer string id | string | Immutable internal identifier notes | string | Optional annotations for a variable discarded | boolean | Whether the variable should be hidden from most views; default: false derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name, one of "numeric", "text", "categorical", "datetime", "categorical_array", or "multiple_response"